-Cold calling is picking a name from a list (telephone book, bought list, LinkedIn profile, etc) and calling that person when they have no knowledge of you or your business with the intent of converting them into a prospect, and finally a customer.
+Cold calling is a lead generation tactic where you pick names from a list (telephone book, bought list, LinkedIn profile, etc) and call people, when they have no knowledge of you or your business, with the intent of converting them into a prospect, and finally a customer.

 Personally, I’d say, even if you’ve done some research on the person and their company, a call like this is a cold call.

 Conversely, a warm call is calling a person who knows of you and/or your business.
 That knowledge might come from a mutual introduction, meeting you at an event, visiting your website, etc.